 Alternatively, you could look in the Educational Grants Directory, published annually by the Directory of Social Change.
 Student Advice have a reference copy or check with your local library.

-How do I apply to an award-making body?
+How to apply to an award-making body

-There are a number of postgraduate award-making bodies in England and Wales who offer a limited number of awards to students studying certain subject areas.
+There are a number of postgraduate award-making bodies in England and Wales which offer a limited number of awards to students studying certain subject areas.
 However, very few of our taught courses attract funding, although the Arts and Humanities Research Council is applicable to some.

 To apply, you need to have been accepted on to a postgraduate degree course and you must usually apply before you start your course.
 Applications are normally made through the department in which you will study.
 If you’re not clear which award-making body covers your course, contact your prospective Course Leader.